 I was born and raised on an innovative vegetable and grain farm - Next Step Produce - in Southern Maryland.
 Surrounded by diverse fields of beauty, I developed a passion for photography, spending my free time capturing the farm throughout the seasons, the flowers blooming, and the insects frolicking.
 During the course of my childhood, I won multiple photo contests with the National Wildlife Federation inspiring me to further study the art of photography, learn how others do it, and develop my own style and niche.
-I am now eighteen and specializing in close-up flora and fauna.
+I am now nineteen and specializing in close-up flora and fauna.
 The majority of my images arise from my flower garden which I have been tending and expanding since the age of nine.
 Out of all the flowers I grow, my favorite, by far, is the anemone.

 Other photographs are taken of my parents' farm here in Maryland.
 One such photograph highlights a corn cob with its kernels neatly lined up alongside one another, each with a distinct hollow in their center, giving this corn its name - dent corn.
 Another example of a photograph of the farm shows the brilliant colors and diversity of dry beans arranged neatly in a circle.